linas/atomspace-ipfs/README.md

 **Status**: In the current implementation:
  * A design for representing the AtomSpace in IPFS has been chosen.
    It has numerous shortcomings, detailed below.
  * System is feature-complete.
-The [basic tutorials](examples) work as documented.
-So its enough to play around with.
 Four unit tests (out of seven from the Atomspace-SQL test suite) has been ported.
 Three of them pass.
+   The [basic tutorials](examples) work as documented.
+So its plenty enough to play around with (you are very unlikely to hit the bug in the one failing unit test!)
  * Due to IPFS bugs with the performance of IPNS, its not currently usable, and so IPNS is mostly unused in this implementation.
    This means that users need to arrange other channels of